 Oftentimes we don’t choose every piece of furniture or décor in our homes.
 Some of them find us unexpectedly, like the antique piano passed down from your great aunt or the giant, ornately framed landscape painting that came with your significant other when they moved in.
 When you have one piece that doesn’t work with the rest, your first instinct can be to try and hide it.
 But by instead turning it into a statement, it gives your space a wow factor while making your design choices feel intentional.

 There’s perhaps no better way to unify mismatched styles in a room than with a theme.
 This will shift the focus to the “world” you’re trying to create and downplay styles that might otherwise clash.
 When you’re immersed in a space that feels like a beach house or cozy mountain lodge, you're unlikely to notice if a few furniture pieces don’t match.
+This tactic works especially well in a kids’ room (what kid wouldn’t love a room that captures their current obsession?).

 This is more of a general guideline for designing any space, but when mixing styles it’s especially important.
 Visually, our eyes crave balance and symmetry.
 You can do this in a room by: